 - Short cable between the two pieces

 If you just want to experience what it’s like to fly a HOTAS without burning your budget you can consider this HOTAS setup.
-This isn’t my favourite and it has lots of issues but it’s a cheap HOTAS, a decent HOTAS starts around $130.
+This isn’t my favorite and it has lots of issues but it’s a cheap HOTAS, a decent HOTAS starts around $130.
 Main problems are large dead zones, no resistance in the throttle and cable is a little short.

 Thrustmaster T.16000M FCS HOTAS